BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/modelparameters.md

   Kₗᵢ - half sat. densities: (S, n) matrix
 ```

-By default, the models has 2 nutrients, but has for every other parameters, this can be changed:
+By default, the models has 2 nutrients, but as for every other parameters,
+this can be changed:

 ```
 julia> ni4 = NutrientIntake(foodweb, n = 4)